Bakkje/GroceryMealPlanApp/README.md

 1. Open `index.html` in your web browser
 2. Create an account using your email and a password (minimum 6 characters)
 3. You'll receive a share code that you can give to family members to access your grocery list

+### Using on Multiple Devices

+1. On your computer, go to the Account section after logging in
+2. Click "Export Account Data"
+3. Copy the generated code
+4. On your phone or another device, visit the app and go to the login screen
+5. Scroll down to the "Import Account from Another Device" section
+6. Paste the code you copied and click "Import Account"
+7. You'll be automatically logged in with all your data available on the new device

 ### Sharing Your List